Tutors with an average rating of 5.0 stars and more than 89 reviews.

 For upper level students, maths exercises become even more challenging: here, you are asked to adopt scientific reasoning to apply your theorem, or to solve equations without using calculators.
 Studying for college entrance exams or to get accepted into your chosen university program is also a stressful time, and getting a little homework help has its merits!

 The advantage of Glasgow is that the city is full of surprising places, which invite you to bring your maths exercises and study.
 Indeed, what better place than the Loop and Scoop to take a small break from your studies and treat yourself to a sweet delight?
 Better yet, there are plenty of small cafes and patios where you can drink a coffee or tea, eat some "Glaswegian" local food and work on your probability homework.
-For a calm place to do your maths exercises, why not find a quiet bench in Kelvingrove Park, one of the best rated parks in Birmingham.
+For a calm place to do your maths exercises, why not find a quiet bench in Kelvingrove Park, one of the best rated parks in Glasgow.

 Moreover, to complete your mathematics program, you will need books and workbooks, be they for extra support or from the school system.
 Ask for advice from the salesclerks at Waterstones Books on Sauchiehall Street, one of the biggest bookstore in Glasgow with its five floors and 2 in-store cafes plus a licensed bar!